Skip to main content

 Where can I get my favorite data graphs?

-In 2023, you will be able to access your favorite views of data on WDFN in several different pages:
+In 2025, you are able to access your favorite views of data on WDFN in several different pages:

-• All Graphs view of Monitoring Location Page : A new tool coming in Summer 2023 to see all the most recent data collected at one monitoring location, on one long webpage.
-This page allows users to look at all the data we’re monitoring with sensors, with each on its own graph allowing you to review recent conditions and status of a location at a glance without clicking.
+• Monitoring Location Pages: All Graphs : This page allows users to see all the most recent data collected at one monitoring location, on one long webpage with a series of graphs.
+This page allows users to look at all the data we’re monitoring with sensors, with each on its own graph allowing you to review recent conditions and status of a location at a glance with minimal clicking.

 Image describing the types of data graphs available in WDFN.
-1 data type, 1 location is available in the Monitoring Location Pages, All Graphs, and Combined Location Graph.
-2 data types, 1 location is available on the Monitoring Location Pages and All Graphs (with All Graphs a list of graphs).
-1 data type, 5 locations is available on the Combined Location Graph.
-2 data types, 5 locations is not available at this time in WDFN though it is under consideration for the future.
+1 data type, 1 location is available in all WDFN graphs.
+2 data types, 1 location is available on the Monitoring Location Pages and All Graphs and My Favorites: Graphed (with the latter two available as a series of graphs).
+1 data type, 5 locations is available on the Combined Location Grap and My Favorites: Graphed.
+2 data types, 5 locations is available in My Favorites: Graphed.

 Types of data graphs available in WDFN.